Bob4096/Taskino/README.md

 Other member functions include functions for getting the current task id, start time, and inactivity time, as well as functions for getting the index or Task struct for a specific task id.
 There are also functions for modifying an existing task (by id) and for getting information about the number of deadline misses (i.e., when a task misses its deadline) for a specific task or for all tasks.

+partial TODO list
+[] check if array of task is full
+[] avoid that tasks have same id ?
+[] check if deadline is higher than period
+[] task to execute once
+[] manage arrival time to avoid that all tasks start at the same time (spacially if their periods are multiples) [] make an array only with active tasks